sargalias/old-personal-website/posts/Programming first principles/2. Audience - Who this series is for/Programming first principles - 2. Audience - Who this series is for.md

 For advanced developers, I think it depends.
 If you're already very comfortable with programming principles, there will be less value for you in this series.

 However, there is probably something you'll pick up anyway.
-Also you may find the different approach in explaining these beneficial.
+Also you enjoy the different angle I use to try to explain the principles.

 ---